You can clear cookies on your MacBook Pro by accessing the preferences or settings in each major browser (Safari, Chrome, Firefox).

 - Click on Clear Browsing Data.

-I personally don’t like knowing that other websites are tracking my habits and history online.
-It feels like an invasion of privacy and so I usually clear my cookies often unless it’s from sites I am familiar with and use on a very regular basis.
-You probably aren’t doing anything weird or suspicious online, but it still just might feel strange to know that companies or websites may be tracking your behavior with cookies.
+You probably aren’t doing anything weird or suspicious online, but it might feel strange to know that companies or websites may be tracking your behavior with cookies.

 It Can Improve Performance

-Sometimes deleting cookies can also speed up your computer as you are getting rid of unnecessary files and data that may be eating up RAM or CPU.
-Deleting cookies could just speed up your browser but it also might speed up your entire computer as well.
+Sometimes deleting cookies can also speed up your computer as you get rid of unnecessary files and data that may be eating up RAM or CPU.
+Deleting cookies could just speed up your browser, but it also might speed up your entire MacBook Pro as well.